Broken Promises: Teachers Sue U.S. Over Student Loans That Weren't Forgiven

 Weingarten says the program is hurting the very people it's supposed to help.
 "It is so broken, it is so unfair that it violates our basic United States Constitution requirement of due process," she says.

-Another problem with borrowers getting rejected after many years of thinking they were on track, is that many make life decisions based on the expectation of loan forgiveness.
+Another problem with borrowers getting rejected after many years of thinking they were on track is that many make life decisions based on the expectation of loan forgiveness.

 Janelle Menzel is a high school math teacher in Brainerd, Minn.
 She says people would ask her: "You have a degree in math, why are you teaching?"
 She says they would tell her she could make "so much more money in the private sector."